 This data is captured through drivers’ mobile devices, GPS tracking, and vehicle sensors.
 It provides them with valuable insights as to where improvements can be made.
 UPS can then optimize its operations, as well as offer better service to their customers.

 The latest updates to their software give drivers real-time updates and adapt directions accordingly.
-This means that a driver will have an initial route plan at the beginning of the day, but it may change as the software takes into account congestion and road closures in real-time.
+This means that a delivery driver will have an initial route plan at the beginning of the day, but it may change as the software takes into account congestion and road closures in real-time.

 FedEx Ground and Home Delivery services are branches of the FedEx corporation that deal with the last-mile ground shipping deliveries in the U.S.